zhandos717/doc/en/fields/has-many.md

 HasMany::make('Comments', 'comments')
 ```

-If you do not specify `$relationName`, then the name of the relationship will be automatically determined based on `$label` (according to camelCase rules).
+If you do not specify `$relationName`, then the name of the relation will be determined automatically based on `$label` (following camelCase rules).

 ```php
 class CommentResource extends ModelResource